 How is this going to help make your solutions intelligent?

-Microsoft Graph puts you at the centre of all these services allowing you to navigate between entities and relationships as needed.
+Microsoft Graph puts you at the center of all these services allowing you to navigate between entities and relationships as needed.
 Microsoft could have stopped there, but instead they exposed the graph data to their Machine Learning Service.
 The result is access to intelligence and insights about how you and the people around you work.
 As you and your colleagues access files, send emails and arrange meetings, signals are sent to Microsoft Graph so that it can form a better picture of you and your circles of influence.
-Delve is Microsoft’s product that can display this information in a visually engaging way for employees and if you have Office 365, you can start utilising it straight away.
-It’s an Office 365 service that provides a way to visualise content that’s relevant to you – that’s content authored and accessed by you and also content by colleagues the Graph believes relevant to you based on your interactions.
+Delve is Microsoft’s product that can display this information in a visually engaging way for employees and if you have Office 365, you can start utilizing it straight away.
+It’s an Office 365 service that provides a way to visualize content that’s relevant to you – that’s content authored and accessed by you and also content by colleagues the Graph believes relevant to you based on your interactions.

 In my opinion, and this is only opinion, Microsoft will continue to add services that push signals to Microsoft Graph – Yammer conversations, CRM Online contacts, Xbox?
 Who knows where it might go.
 What we do know is that whilst the Graph is closed to external signals at the moment it won’t always be.
 Once the service matures there are plans to provide external systems to push custom signals in to the graph.
 You’ll be able to add signals for your ERP actions, SalesForce opportunities, Unily interactions, each signal improving the quality of the insights and intelligence.
 The potential to discover business information, connect with colleagues with similar content and connections and break down traditional silos is limitless.
 I’m excited to be working alongside Microsoft, bringing these technologies to market and really making our data work for us.
 This is only the beginning of Microsoft Graph’s story.